decentraland/catalyst-owner/docs/glossary.md

 ### Catalyst Owner

-A [Catalyst Owner](https://github.com/decentraland/catalyst-owner) is an individual or organization running a Catalyst node that is part of the DAO.
-To add a Catalyst node to the DAO network a [proposal](https://governance.decentraland.org/?type=catalyst) needs to be submitted.
+A [Catalyst Owner](https://github.com/decentraland/catalyst-owner) is an individual or organization running a Catalyst node.
+To add a Catalyst node to the DAO network a [proposal](https://governance.decentraland.org/?type=catalyst) needs to be submitted and the DAO nodes represent the trusted Decentraland Network.

 ### Archipelago Service